 You Can Save a Ton With Good Neighbor Hotels

 There is another economical hotel option that makes a ton of sense in terms of value.
 Good Neighbor hotels are not Disney hotels, but they are still near Disney World property.
 They meet Disney’s high standards of quality and service, and they include many of the same conveniences as Disney hotels.

 They often cost less than the value resorts and offer an experience more closely related to the moderate resorts.
 If it’s your first time at Disney World, this can be a really great option.
-Some of these hotels also share the perks of Disney hotels such as Early Theme Park Entry and FastPass+ reservations (though the latter are temporarily paused due to the pandemic).
+Some of these hotels also share the perks of Disney hotels such as Early Theme Park Entry.

 It’s Important to Plan